Namanzz/xeno-shopify-service/README.md

 ## 📝 Assumptions & Limitations

-* **Single Tenant Dashboard:** The current dashboard displays data for the first tenant found in the database (`prisma.tenant.findFirst()`). [cite_start]A full production app would require user authentication to select the appropriate tenant[cite: 38].
+* **Single Tenant Dashboard:** The current dashboard displays data for the first tenant found in the database (`prisma.tenant.findFirst()`).
+A full production app would require user authentication to select the appropriate tenant[cite: 38].
 * **Security:** Shopify tokens and secrets are stored as plain text in the database and environment variables.
 In a production environment, these should be encrypted at rest.
-* **Webhook Scalability:** All webhooks are processed synchronously. [cite_start]For high-volume stores, this process should be made asynchronous using a message queue (like RabbitMQ or Redis) to ensure reliability and performance[cite: 43].
+* **Webhook Scalability:** All webhooks are processed synchronously.
+For high-volume stores, this process should be made asynchronous using a message queue (like RabbitMQ or Redis) to ensure reliability and performance[cite: 43].

 ## 🚀 Next Steps for Production